BenGutteridge/bengutteridge.github.io/_pages/drew.md

 modified: 2023-06-21
 ---

-This page contains information relating to our paper, "DRew: Dynamically Rewired Message Passing with Delay", accepted to ICML 2023.
+This page contains information relating to our paper, "[DRew: Dynamically Rewired Message Passing with Delay](https://arxiv.org/abs/2305.08018)", accepted to ICML 2023.

 The paper can be found [here.](https://arxiv.org/abs/2305.08018)

-The code repository containing all code required to run the experiments from the paper can be found [here.](https://github.com/BenGutteridge/DRew)
+The repository containing all code required to run the experiments from the paper can be found [here.](https://github.com/BenGutteridge/DRew)

 A blog post write-up of DRew can be found on Towards Data Science [here.](https://towardsdatascience.com/dynamically-rewired-delayed-message-passing-gnns-2d5ff18687c2)